Five Factors That Affect the Cost of Your Cabinet Doors

 Should you re-quote your project if the panel profile changes?
 YES

-5. Wood species
+5. Wood Species

 Your cabinet door price will change if you choose a different wood species (like Maple or Hickory) or wood grade (like select or standard grade).